Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Summary and outlook

-The PRFT has far-reaching implications for quantum science and technologies.
-In particular, the PRFT predicts that multi-mode driven systems undergo complete decoherence at long times, with the Floquet states acting as the decohering basis.
-This quantum-optical decoherence has serious consequences for quantum memories and quantum operations.
-As quantum memories usually use sophisticated control protocols based on periodic driving, the control fields can unintentionally induce quantum-optical decoherence.
+Quantum memories often use sophisticated Floquet control protocols, where the control fields can unintentionally induce quantum-optical decoherence.
 In the optical frequency regime, the quantum-optical coherence time predicted by the PRFT is reasonably short ($\approx$ ms), which is orders of magnitude smaller than the targeted storage time of quantum information.
 This analysis suggests that optical frequencies should be avoided in quantum memories and quantum operations, as even a small decoherence is detrimental to maintain the high fidelity required for quantum error correction.
 Moreover, we have argued that quantum time crystals are ideal candidates for quantum memories.
 Finally, we have employed the PRFT to propose a quantum communication protocol that is robust against photon loss.
 Our proposal employs coherent photonic states instead of single photons to establish remote entanglement.
 The robustness of this protocol originates from the fact that the width of the photonic probability distribution increases only with the square root of the number of lost photons.
 Consequently, the quantum state transfer rate scales inversely with distance, thereby outperforming few-photon protocols based on quantum repeaters, that typically decay exponentially with distance.
 We plan to investigate detailed implementations of this protocol in future work.\\

-The PRFT developed in this paper can potentially have a significant impact on various research directions.
-Some promising applications include thermodynamics~\cite{Strasberg2017}, heat engines~\cite{Restrepo2018} and interacting spin chains in a cavity~\cite{li2020fast,li2021long,bastidas2021nonequilibrium}.
-Finally, we note that the PRFT can also find applications in areas unrelated to light-matter interactions: the moment-generating function in Eq.~\eqref{eq:def:cumulantMomentGenFct} is formally equivalent to the position operator studied in the context of macroscopic polarization of crystal structures \cite{Resta1998} and topological insulators ~\cite{Bernevig2013,Benalcazar2017,Hu2020}.
-A modified version of the PRFT can thus make predictions about the electronic dipole fluctuations in semiconductors.